Originate/scriptkeeper/README.md

 what about all those pesky little scripts we use in and around our applications (e.g. deploy scripts)?
 How do we test those?

-`check-protocols` is a tool for people who wish to write tests for existing scripts and/or use TDD to write new scripts.
-Because of its design, `check-protocols` is language agnostic, since it mocks out syscalls.
+`scriptkeeper` is a tool for people who wish to write tests for existing scripts and/or use TDD to write new scripts.
+Because of its design, `scriptkeeper` is language agnostic, since it mocks out syscalls.
 That means you can test Bash scripts just as well as Python, Ruby, etc.